PACIFIC HISTORIC PARKS AND DIAMOND STATE MONUMENT

 Coming to Visit?

-Diamond Head State Monument is open to the public, 6:00am to 6:00pm, seven days a week, year-round including holidays.
-Last tour offered at 2:00pm and last chance to hike the trail without a tour is at 4:30pm.
+Diamond Head State Monument is open to the public, 6:00am to 6:00pm, six days a week (closed every Wednesday), year-round including holidays.
+Last tour offered at 2:00pm and last chance to hike the trail without a tour is at 4:00pm.

 Located at the beginning of the hiking trail within the Diamond Head Crater is the Visitor Center that’s open from 7:00am to 3:30pm daily.
 At the Visitor Center, you can check-in for your official Diamond Head Tour and purchase exclusive Diamond Head logo merchandise.